What audio formats do you digitize?

 What is the digital file format you convert to?

 We transfer audio to digital CD quality 16 bit, 44.1 kHz WAV, and MP3 formats.

-Do you edit or enhance the audio transfer?
+Can you edit or enhance the audio transfer, including removing background noise?

 How will my audio transfers be organized?

 We will custom title each digital file with subject info seen on the original, or if not applicable, we will assign a number to use in the digital file to correlate with the original source.
 Each cassette or record side will be its own file, so we will typically output 2 files per tape unless one side is blank.